KSid/windows-vagrant-ansible/README.md

 =======================

 Windows is not currently supported by [Ansible][1] which means the standard Ansible plugin provided with [Vagrant][2] cannot be used with this platform.
-The provision.sh script allows the use of Ansible from within a VM via the [shell provisioning][3] facilities provided by Vagrant.
+The provision.sh script takes advantage of Vagrant's [shell provisioning][3] facilities to allow the use of Ansible from within a VM regardless of the host platform.

 Usage
 -----